Squarific/TiledCanvas/readme.md

 done and thus are in the queue this can become an expensive operation and should be avoided.

+### Clearing everything

+If you want to clear everything there are two ways.
+If you want to remove all the chunkdata you can make the `tiledCanvas.chunks` property an empty object.
+This means however that the next time you draw it has to reallocate the chunks, that can be an expensive operation.
+If you just want to clear the drawings but not release the allocated memory you can just call the `tiledCanvas.clearAll()` method.
+This method does not redraw the canvas!

 ## Moving around

 The reason you'd want to use this module is probably because it allows you to